LaunchWare/launchware-site/apps/gatsby/content/blog/getting-back-on-track-saving-derailed-projects/index.md

 ---
 layout: post
 comments: true
-title: 'Getting Back On Track: Saving Derailed Projects'
+title: "Getting Back On Track: Saving Derailed Projects"
 tags:
   - agie
   - Development
   - Events
   - presentation
   - Project Management
   - project_management
   - Software
 status: publish
 type: post
 published: true
 meta:
-  dsq_thread_id: '12335667'
+  dsq_thread_id: "12335667"
-publishedAt: '2009-02-22'
+publishedAt: "2009-02-22"
 ---

 [Jon Follett](https://www.hotknifedesign.com) and I did a lightning talk on swooping in to save projects from epic failure at [Ignite Boston 5](https://ignite.oreilly.com/2009/01/ignite-boston-5.html).
 It seems to be a topic that the audience had an interest in.
 We looked at our experiences and set out to provide some useful tips.